Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Stick to the default folder structure

-2. It provides many complex, tedious, and battle-tested features for free, so you can focus on coding what is specific to your project.
+2. It provides many complex, tedious, and battle‑tested features for free, so you can focus on what is specific to your project.

 When should you not stick to the defaults?

-1. Reusing validation across multiple controllers;
+1. Reusing validation across multiple controllers.

-2. Offloading code from bloated controllers;
+2. Offloading code from bloated controllers.

 Creating custom form requests is as simple as running this Artisan command: